Categories > Anime/Manga > Yami no Matsuei > Halo

 “Go on.
 What else about these dreams?”

-“They are hard to explain, almost.”
+“They are kind of hard to explain.”

 “Try.”

-“Okay.
-They switch all around.
+“Okay, they switch all around.
 Sometimes, I dreamt of this woman with white wings naked and tangled up in many red ribbons.”

 “Who is she to you?”
-Silent pause.

 “Why is that?”

-“She’s a benign dream.”
+“She’s a benevolent dream.”

-“Benign?
-What would you consider malignant?”
-A long pause.
+“Benevolent?
+What would you consider malevolent?”

-“Okay.
-So what exactly do you want?”
+“Okay, so what exactly do you want?”

 “They have come back.
 I want to know why and how to stop them.”
-Pen scribbling.

-“Hm.
-Any other traumatic events other than what you wrote on the form?”
+The therapist scribbled down some notes to paper.
+“Hm, any other traumatic events other than what you wrote on the form?”

 “So?
 What does this mean?”